-Movement 3 concludes the journey climactically, with a text taken from Laudes Regiae, which was originally used for the laying of the foundation stone at the site of the Metropolitan cathedral.
-It features several Soprano solos, accompanied by ‘bell-like’ clusters.
-Much of this movement’s melodic content is drawn from plainchant, notably within the Soprano solos.
+Movement 3 concludes the journey climactically with a text taken from Laudes Regiae, originally used for the laying of the foundation stone at the site of the Metropolitan Cathedral.
+It features several Soprano solos, accompanied by ‘bell-like’ clusters, with much of its melodic content drawn from plainchant.

 Movement 1 (Psalms 122 and 127):

 Unless the Lord builds the house,

 Unless the Lord watches over the city,

 I was glad when they said unto me,

 Let us go into the house of the Lord.

 Our feet shall stand within thy gates, O Jerusalem.